Frege/frege-native-gen/README.md

 #Frege code generator for Java classes#
-This project aims to reduce the manual effort of defining native bindings for Java classes in Frege.
-Given a Java class and it's purity whether it is pure or mutable(`ST`) or doing IO(`IO`), this will generate corresponding Frege code for that class.
+This project aims to reduce the manual effort for defining native bindings for Java classes in Frege.

+Given a Java class and it's purity, whether it is pure or mutable(`ST`) or doing IO(`IO`), this will generate corresponding Frege code for that class.
 The generated code may still not compile due to other unknown types or you might want to wrap the return type in `Maybe` if the method is known to return a possible `null`.
-So this is just an utility so that we don't have to write down all the methods by looking at Java signatures.
+So this is just an utility so that we don't have to look at every Java method signatures and write down the corresponding Frege type signatures which is both time consuming and more error-prone.

+Here are some examples on how this works:

 **Example 1:** `java.awt.Point` in `ST`